Bruceforce/vaultwarden-backup/README.md

 Keep in mind that the commands will be executed *inside* the container.
 So `$BACKUP_DIR` can be any place inside the container.
 Easiest would be to set it to `/data/backup` which will create the backup next to the original database file.

+### Encryption/Decryption

+The backup tar.xz archive can be optionally encrypted.
+This can be useful if you keep sensitive attachments like ssh-keys in your vault and save the backup in an untrusted location.

+Since we use the tar command, because its most common on Linux systems and tar offers no encryption flag on its own, gpg is used to encrypt the tar.xz archive.
+There are two different ways to enable encryption of the backup: symmetric and asymmetric.
+You can only choose one of these two.
+If you set environment variables for both only asymmetric encryption will be performed.

+#### Encryption via passphrase (symmetric)

+The easiest way to encrypt the backup is by using symmetric encryption with a passphrase.
+This can be done by setting `ENCRYPTION_PASSWORD=<YourPassword>` in the environment variables.
+However in some uses cases it might not be useful to store a passphrase as environment variable.
+In this cases you can encrypt the backup with your gpg public key.

+#### Encryption via gpg public key (asymmetric)

+Another way to encrypt the backup is by using a gpg public key.
+The public key needs to be provided as base64 string without line breaks.
+On most systems this can be achieved by `base64 -w 0 PathToYourPublicKey.asc`.
+After that set the environment variable `ENCRYPTION_BASE64_GPG_KEY` to your base64 encoded gpg public key.

+#### Decryption

+To decrypt the file you need to run `gpg --decrypt backup.tar.xz.gpg > backup.tar.xz`.
+This works for both encryption options.
+If you use gpg public key for encryption you must import your gpg keypair to your local keychain before this command works.
+For symmetric encryption this command just asks for your passphrase.

 ### Restore

 There is no automated restore process to prevent accidential data loss.
 So if you need to restore a backup you need to do this manually by following the steps below (assuming your backups are located at `./backup/` and your vaultwarden data ist located at `/var/lib/docker/volumes/vaultwarden/_data/`)